brianbier/Hello-Github/README.md

 Learning about branches and how to create them and merge.

-#2 Learning to merge a master branch with a another branch.
+#2 Learning to merge a master branch with a another branch. // included this text in branch two.

+Text inside branch #2